 Many investors still do not know where to buy bonds.
 Many still believe you call up your broker and let him tell you what bonds he has available and the price for each bond.
-Luckily, for individual investors, the world has changed for the better, making the question of where to buy bonds a no-brainer.
+Luckily, for individual investors, the world has changed for the better, making the question of where to buy bonds a no-brainer: buy bonds online.

 Above all, what buying bonds online does is promote transparency and fairness.
-Bond investing has come a long way from where it was in the 1980s and 1990s.
-Today, bond investing is a technology-enabled marketplace where individual investors can typically execute trades at bond prices just as good as the world's largest bond investors, as BondSavvy founder Steve Shaw presented to the SEC.
+Corporate bond investing has come a long way from where it was in the 1980s and 1990s.
+Today, bond investing is a technology-enabled marketplace where individual investors can typically execute trades at bond prices just as good as the world's largest bond investors, as Bondsavvy founder Steve Shaw presented to the SEC.

 We discuss details of the advantages of buying bonds online later in this post.